 - Soft weighted balls are less likely to cause injury if dropped onto the exerciser

-Danskin weighted balls are suitable for exercisers of all levels and ability, and may be easier to handle for those who have never used a medicine ball before.
+- These balls may be easier to handle for those who have never used a medicine ball before

 Benefits of Using a Weighted Ball

 Weighted balls originally got their start in sports medicine, helping to rehabilitate injured athletes.
 Now, medicine balls can be found in most gyms for their other benefits including: